How to use images in outgoing emails

 Embed an image using CID (Content-ID) in the HTML email body, while attaching it to mail message (as Linked Resource).

-Cons: has to be done programmatically and increases the email size.
+Cons: Has to be done programmatically and increases the email size.

 Embed an image directly in the HTML email body as the Base64 encoded string.